last updated: November 11, 2024

 is true

 .
 There's a few ways to get around this.
-First, we can
+First, we can assert the type of props

-with a custom type guard:
+custom type guard:

 function isAdminProps(props: TProps<TAccountType>): props is TProps<"admin"> {return props.accountType === "admin";}function isUserProps(props: TProps<TAccountType>): props is TProps<"user"> {return props.accountType === "user";}function Component<TAccountTypeGeneric extends TAccountType>(props: TProps<TAccountTypeGeneric>) {if (isAdminProps(props)) {props.adminId; // No error!} else if (isUserProps(props)) {props.userId; // No error!}return null;}